MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/user-defined-dcs-doesnt-run-as-scheduled.md

 In the Computer Management console in one of the affected versions of Windows, you create a data collector set in the **Performance** > **Data Collector Sets** > **User Defined** folder.
 You configure a schedule as part of the data collector set definition.

 During the scheduled running time, you notice that Performance Monitor does not start collecting data.
-If you configured the data collector set to save data to a file, the file is not created and no data is saved.
+If you configured the data collector set to save data to a file, the file isn't created and no data is saved.
 In Task Scheduler, the task history indicates that the task ran successfully.
-However, the task did not actually do anything.
+However, the task didn't actually do anything.

 In Task Scheduler, if you open the scheduled task and then select **Actions**, the actions list contains **Custom Handler**.

 :::image type="content" source="./media/user-defined-dcs-doesnt-run-as-scheduled/scheduled-task-action.png" alt-text="The action of the scheduled task isn't configured correctly.":::

-The list does not contain the expected action, **Start a program**, which includes the specific commands and arguments.
+The list doesn't contain the expected action, **Start a program**, which includes the specific commands and arguments.

 > [!NOTE]
 > In the Task Scheduler Library, tasks for data collector sets appear by default in **Microsoft** > **Windows** > **PLA**.